Julie Hambleton

 The best thing you can do for your sleep quality is to get yourself onto a proper sleep schedule.
 Make sure that where you are sleeping is comfortable and as dark as possible.
 Do your best to go to sleep and wake up around the same time each day.
 If you aren’t sleepy at all, don’t try to force it.
 Do an activity that you know will often make you feel sleepy, such as reading a book.
 Don’t lie in bed waiting for sleep to come for more than 20 minutes.
 Again, this is where an activity such as reading might help, or meditation or breathing exercises.

-Get sufficient exercise throughout your day, avoid consuming caffeine late in the day as well as alcohol too close to bedtime.
+Get sufficient exercise throughout your day, and avoid consuming caffeine late in the day as well as alcohol too close to bedtime.
 Allow for at least two to three hours of digestion between dinnertime and bedtime.
 Finally, if you currently smoke, consider quitting.
 If you are waking up at 3 am only occasionally, this likely isn’t something you should be worried about.
 Everyone has this experience every once in a while.
 It’s only when it becomes a chronic issue that is affecting your life that you should seek help.
 If this is you, speak with your doctor to help determine the best course of action for you.

 Sources